suffolklibraries/lgc/content/collections/events/my-choir-rocks-children-s-choir.md

     content:
       -
         type: text
-        text: 'They are a children’s choir that sings modern popular music.
+        text: 'A children’s choir that sings modern popular music.
 The choir sessions focus on wellbeing and confidence through the learning, practice and performance of music.'
   -
     type: heading
     attrs: